Skip to content

 imagePullPolicy: IfNotPresent

-name: teacher-test.openstacklocal
+name: teacher-worker-a.openstacklocal

 taints: null